What is the future of health care?

 Most doctors, including those I’ve interacted with in the past, are quick to use textbook protocols and prescribe drugs to address issues.

-Once I discovered through self-study, that I know more about nutrition and weight loss, in particular, than many of them, I knew something wasn’t right.
+Once I discovered through self-study, that I know more about nutrition and weight loss than many of them, I knew something wasn’t right.

 When it comes to health, I’ve come to trust the advice from people who have rigorously studied the nutrition and exercise side of things more than a random medical professional with some credentials.